uccser/cs-unplugged/csunplugged/topics/content/en/error-detection-and-correction/unit-plan/lessons/parity-magic-junior.md

 # Notes on resources

-{image file-path="img/topics/parity-cards.png" alt="A pile of square cards with black on one side and white on the other side."}

 You will require:

+{image file-path="img/topics/parity-cards.png" alt="A pile of square cards with black on one side and white on the other side." alignment="right"}

 -   A set of 36 "fridge magnet" cards, all identical with a different colour on each side (e.g. black and white); or non-magnetic cards, in which case the